 In answer to this question, it all comes down to the space you have available and the layout of your bathroom.
 For those with a small floorplan, it may be a case of simply adding a shower door and tray to an existing recess or squeezing a quadrant enclosure into a corner.
 In both cases, sliding doors ensure optimum use of space.
 A square shower enclosure with a bifold door may work better for certain layouts.

 If you have a little more room to play with, you may wish to consider a rectangular enclosure, perhaps even a walk in design or an offset quadrant enclosure, which gives you a bit more room to manoeuvre.

 There are plenty of additional options when it comes to choosing the best type of shower enclosure for your bathroom, including shower cabins and open plan wet rooms.

 5. Do you just want it all?

 If you have a particularly spacious bathroom, you may be able to fit both.
 With a fairly flexible budget, perhaps you should consider partitioning an especially large bathroom?

 Will you really use a bathtub and a shower enclosure on the same morning?
 Splitting your bathroom may be an excellent way to save your precious morning-time, especially if you have a larger family and you may also want to consider walk in or wet room options to give you access to both a shower and a bath but not necessarily in the same room.

-Here at Victoria Plum, we have a great range of units including space-saving, compact options and our staff are always happy to help.
-Why not speak to us about your bathroom needs and see if we can help you decide whether you need a shower enclosure or a bathtub?
+Here at Victoria Plum, we have a great range of baths and shower enclosures, including space-saving, compact options.
+Our staff are always happy to help, so why not speak to us about your bathroom needs and see if we can help you decide whether you need a shower enclosure or a bathtub?